electron/electron/docs/tutorial/custom-window-interactions.md

-# Custom window interactions
+# Custom Window Interactions

 ## Custom draggable regions

 By default, windows are dragged using the title bar provided by the OS chrome.
 Apps that remove the default title bar need to use the `app-region` CSS property to define specific areas that can be used to drag the window.
-Setting `app-region: drag` marks an area as draggable.
-Setting `app-region: no-drag` excludes an area from dragging.
-Note that only rectangular shapes are currently supported.
+Setting `app-region: drag` marks a rectagular area as draggable.

+It is important to note that draggable areas ignore all pointer events.
+For example, a button element that overlaps a draggable region will not emit mouse clicks or mouse enter/exit events within that overlapping area.
+Setting `app-region: no-drag` reenables pointer events by excluding a rectagular area from a draggable region.

 To make the whole window draggable, you can add `app-region: drag` as `body`'s style: